shruthi2608/SunbaseData/README.md

-# SunBaseData-Assignment-Express
+# SunBaseData-Assignment
-Customer Management Assignment for Java developer role in Sunbasedata
+Customer Management Assignment for Java developer role in SunbaseData

  ## Steps to Deploy